MGessinger/phi/README.md

 A function is declared using the *new* keyword, followed by the function's prototype, followed by a sequence of commands (chained with ':').
 A Prototype defines the input arguments to the function, the functions name and its return values (in this order).

-The input arguments are simply a list of type-name pairs in the form *Type:Name*, where *Type* is either Real or Bool (More types are coming) and *Name* is any valid identifier.
+The input arguments are simply a list of type-name pairs in the form *Type:Name*, where *Type* is one of Real, Int or Bool (More types are coming) and *Name* is any valid identifier.
 If another identifier with this name already exists, it will be shadowed for the duration of the function call, but it becomes available again once the function ends.

 The list of input arguments ends with an arrow (->), followed by an identifier used as the function name, another arrow and the output parameters.
 The latter are provided in the same way as the input arguments, with the exception that the name can be omitted, so a simple type name suffices.
 If an identifier is provided, then a local variable with that name will be created, however there is no association between the name and the output parameter - it is simply a syntactic simplification!